 First Things First: The Simple Checks

-• Is it plugged in?
-Seriously, check.
-Make sure the plug is seated firmly in the outlet.
+- Is it plugged in?
+Ensure the power cord is firmly seated in the electrical outlet.

-• Is the circuit breaker tripped?
-Head to your electrical panel and see if the breaker for your kitchen has flipped.
-Reset it if necessary.
+- Is the circuit breaker tripped?
+Check your home’s electrical panel and reset the breaker for the kitchen if it has flipped.

-• Is the “Demo Mode” on?
-Sometimes called “Shop Mode” or “Exhibition Mode,” this setting turns off the cooling system while keeping the lights on.
-Check your user manual to see how to disable it, which usually involves pressing a combination of buttons on the display panel.
+- Is the “Demo Mode” on?
+This setting, also known as “Shop Mode” or “Exhibition Mode,” disables cooling.
+Consult your user manual to learn how to disable it, typically by pressing a specific button combination on the display panel.

 Common Samsung Refrigerator Problems and How to Fix Them